Denver Pro Sports Teams Bring Big Crowds to Colorado

 One of the original founding clubs of Major League Soccer in 1996, Colorado Rapids are based in Commerce City, a northern suburb of Denver.
 Since 2007, they have played home games at Dick’s Sporting Goods Park (DSG Park).

-The stadium was site of the 2007 MLS All-Star Game against Scottish powerhouse Celtic FC, a side from Glasgow that had been playing since 1888, but were beaten that day by Colorado.
-In 2010, the Rapids rose to the top when they defeated the San Jose Earthquakes to bring the club its first-ever MLS Cup.
+The stadium was site of the 2007 MLS All-Star Game against Scottish powerhouse Celtic FC from Glasgow that had been playing since 1888, but were beaten that day by Colorado.
+In 2010, the Rapids rose to the top when they defeated San Jose Earthquakes to bring the club its first-ever MLS Cup.

 Rugby: Denver Barbarians